22nd June 2025

 Shuttle Buses begin Drive-In Parade Venues open Boat procession Event ends

-On the morning of the event you'll find ample parking space at our official car park on Crouchley Lane, WA13 0AS.
+The event's car park is at the Lymm High School, WA13 0RB.
+You can park here for the day at a charge of just £3.
+Spaces MUST be booked beforehand via this link.
 This car park opens at 9am.
-You can park here for the day at a charge of just £1.
 From there you can hop onto a vintage shuttle bus - kindly provided by the Potteries Omnibus Preservation Society - that'll take you right into the village.
 Buses run from 9.30am.
 Last bus back at 5pm.

 Shuttle Buses